EshabilAykc/EshabilAykc/README.md

 ###  Hi I'm Eshabil 👋
-###  I started coding software with c# in 2018.
+###  I started coding software with C# in 2018.
 Nowadays, I am trying to improve myself as a Front-end Developer.

 <!--
 **EshabilAykc/EshabilAykc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.